jiangyzy/GOAE/README.md

 Dataset preparation can refer to [EG3D](https://github.com/NVlabs/eg3d/) or these [codes](https://github.com/FeiiYin/SPI/blob/main/preprocess/)

 ### Download Models
 The pretrained model checkpoint can be downloaded from [google drive](https://drive.google.com/drive/folders/12pTX5TKQcA8ElNW5jDkWURSPUyISggHs?usp=sharing), Put those checkpoint into  the directory  `GOAE/pretrained` .
-Note that current pretrained AFA only modifies the triplane on 32*32 resolution, more higher resolution modify can achieve better result, better checkpoints and model will be released soon.
+Note that current pretrained AFA only modifies the triplane on 32*32 resolution, more higher resolution modify can achieve better result.

 ### Commands